Westerhausen

-Westerhausen is a village and a former municipality in the district of Harz, in Saxony-Anhalt, Germany.
+Westerhausen (/de/) is a village and a former municipality in the district of Harz, in Saxony-Anhalt, Germany.
 Since 1 September 2010, it is part of the town Thale.

 Nature conservation

 Königstein near Westerhausen, also called the Kamelfelsen or Großes Kamel.
 A landmark of the village.

 The parish of Westerhausen lies in the landscape protection area of Harz und Vorländer (formerly the Northern Harz Foreland).

 Part of it belongs to the following nature reserves (in brackets: year the reserve was created):